yiisoft/yii-event/README.md

 [![type-coverage](https://shepherd.dev/github/yiisoft/yii-event/coverage.svg)](https://shepherd.dev/github/yiisoft/yii-event)

 ### DI configuration

 You can see a config example in the [config directory](config):

-- [common.php](config/common.php) contains the configuration for the PSR-14 interfaces
+- [common.php](config/common.php) contains the configuration for the [PSR-14](https://www.php-fig.org/psr/psr-14/) interfaces.
 - [console.php](config/console.php) and [web.php](config/web.php) contains the configuration for the `ListenerCollectionFactory`.

 All these configs will be used automatically in projects with the [yiisoft/config](https://github.com/yiisoft/config).

 ### Event configuration example

+The configuration is an array where keys are event names and values are array of handlers:

 ```php
 return [
     EventName::class => [